Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Houston and its opponents have gone over the current 44-point total in four of 10 games this season.
+- Houston and its opponents have combined to score more than 44.5 points in four of 10 games this season.

-- So far this season, 60% of New York's games (6/10) have had more combined points than Sunday's over/under of 44.

-- Sunday's over/under is 11.2 points higher than the combined 32.8 PPG average of the two teams.
+- New York and its opponents have combined to score more than 44.5 points in six of 10 games this season.

+- The two teams combine to score 32.8 points per game, 11.7 less than the over/under in this contest.

-- The 44.2 PPG average total in Jets games this season is 0.2 points more than this game's over/under.
+- The 44.2 PPG average total in Jets games this season is 0.3 points fewer than this game's over/under.

 Texans stats and trends

+- Houston has five wins against the spread in 10 games this season.

-- Houston has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Houston's games this year have hit the over on four of 10 set point totals (40%).

-- The Texans have turned the ball over nine more times (17 total) than the Jets have forced a turnover (8) this season.
+- This year, the Texans have turned the ball over 17 times, nine more than the Jets' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Houston's matchup with the Jets.